 Severe Weather Warning

-Swell: Southerly 2 to 3 metres, increasing to 3 to 4 metres during the morning.
+Swell: Southerly 1.5 to 2 metres, decreasing to 1 to 1.5 metres during the morning.

 Sun protection recommended from 10:40 am to 1:30 pm